 |NC750 Integra ABS (PCP)|

 |Total Amount Payable||£8,611.22|

 |Option to Purchase Fee||£10.00|

-PCP Terms and Conditions: New retail NC750 INTEGRA registrations.
-Subject to availability.
-Offer applicable at promoter's absolute discretion.
+PCP Terms and Conditions: New retail NC750 Integra orders.
+Subject to model and colour availability.
+Offers applicable at participating dealers and are at the promoter's absolute discretion (excluding Channel Islands).
 Representative example based on 3 years 6.9% PCP.
 Excess mileage rate applies.
 Final payment includes £10 option to purchase fee.
 You do not have to pay the Final Payment if you return the bike at the end of the agreement and you have paid all other amounts due, the bike is in good condition and has been serviced in accordance with the Honda service book and the maximum annual mileage of 4,000 has not been exceeded.
-Excess mileage rates apply should this be exceeded.
+Excess mileage rate applies should this be exceeded.
 Indemnities may be required in certain circumstances.
 Finance is only available to persons aged 18 or over, subject to status.
-All figures are correct at time of publication but are be subject to change.
-Credit provided by Honda Finance Europe Plc Cain Road, Bracknell, RG12 1HL.
-Honda Finance Europe Plc is authorised and regulated by the Financial Conduct Authority, Financial Services Register number 312541.
+All figures are correct at time of publication but may be subject to change.
+Honda Franchise Dealers are credit brokers, not lenders.
+Credit provided by Honda Finance Europe Plc.
+Cain Road, Bracknell, Berkshire RG12 1HL.
+Honda Financial Services is a trading name of Honda Finance Europe Plc. a company registered at Companies House No 03289418.
+Honda Finance Europe plc is authorised and regulated by the Financial Conduct Authority, Financial Services Register number 312541.

 The Integra – launched in 2012 as one of three models in Honda’s New Concept (NC) platform – takes its name from the fact that it integrates the comfort and style of a scooter with the dynamic performance of a motorcycle.